-config system <options> ↓
+config system <options> →

-Where <options> is one of:
+Where options> is one of:

-- reboot Completely reboot the system.
+reboot Completely reboot the system.
 This performs a hardware reset of the system.
-This is very similar to the 'restart' option with the only difference being that the entire system is restarted, which means that all drivers, etc., are restarted on the system. - debuglog Download a debug file for Trimble engineering.
+This is very similar to the 'restart' option with the only difference reboot being that the entire system is restarted, which means that all debuglog download a debug file for Protempis engineering.
 This file will be sent with the Z-Modem protocol.
-Send the resultant file to Trimble support when requested to help debug issues.
+Send the resultant file to Protempis support when requested to aid in debugging of issues.